-- Damage caused to CN tracks or equipment during ballast unloading, surfacing, and lining must be reported immediately to the CN project manager. - The Contractor is cautioned that damage caused by their equipment to CN property during the distribution of ballast and surfacing will be repaired by the Industry's at their expense.

-• Care must be taken to protect signal appliances during ballasting and track surfacing operations.
+- Damage caused to CN tracks or equipment during ballast unloading, surfacing, and lining must be reported immediately to the CN project manager. - The Contractor is cautioned that damage caused by their equipment to CN property during the distribution of ballast and surfacing will be repaired by the Contractor at his expense. - Care must be taken to protect signal appliances during ballasting and track surfacing operations.